Stefano-Vitelli/http-request/README.md

 ### `npm start`

+You are going to be able to see the project right below by clicking the link

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [link](https://63aeec36069fae0d1226b602--sparkling-dieffenbachia-5b5180.netlify.app/) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.